parthpatil01/Trendflix-client/README.md

 * Contributing

 ## Features
-#### Trending and Recommended Shows: View the latest and recommended TV series and movies.
+==Trending and Recommended Shows: View the latest and recommended TV series and movies.==
 #### TV Series and Movies Pages: Separate pages to explore TV series and movies.
 #### Bookmarking: Bookmark your favorite shows and movies.
 #### User Authentication: Login and signup functionality to personalize user experience.